ebvv/ebvv/README.md

- ## 👾 <bold>Hey, i'm Eric a DEVELOPER AND UI/UX DESIGNER.</bold>
+ # 👾 Hey, i'm Eric a DEVELOPER AND UI/UX DESIGNER.
- ### I'm undergraduate B.Sc. in Information Systems passionate about technology and what it can do in our world.
+ ## 📚 I'm undergraduate B.Sc. in Information Systems passionate about technology and what it can do in our world.

 <p align="left">
  🧬 Languages: